 The Center for Wellness and Health Promotion (CWHP) works to cultivate a healthy and engaged Harvard community through education and the promotion of holistic health and wellbeing.

-- Weekly exercise, meditation, and yoga classes > Students are welcome to take advantage of the classes offered at CWHP.
-They are free for all students!
+• Weekly exercise, meditation, and yoga classes > Students are welcome to take advantage of the classes offered at CWHP (there is a charge for some classes).

-Students have FREE access to community dance classes in a broad range of movement styles and dance traditions and are designed for all levels and abilities.
-Taught by the Dance Center's exceptional teaching artists, many classes also feature live musical accompaniment.
+HKS students have FREE access to community dance classes in a broad range of movement styles and dance traditions and are designed for all levels and abilities.
+Taught by the Dance Program's exceptional teaching artists, many classes also feature live musical accompaniment.

 Harvard Recreation provides fitness facilities and programming to the Harvard Community, with group exercise, personal training, and more.
 There is a membership fee for HKS students.